MicrosoftDocs/azure-docs/articles/load-balancer/load-balancer-get-started-internet-arm-portal.md

 - Probes - contains health probes used to check availability of virtual machines instances in the back-end address pool.

-You can get more information about load balancer components with Azure resource manager at [Azure Resource Manager support for Load Balancer](load-balancer-arm.md).
+You can get more information about load balancer components with Azure Resource Manager at [Azure Resource Manager support for Load Balancer](load-balancer-arm.md).

 ## Getting started creating an Internet-facing load balancer in the Azure portal